I don't know who made the first banana loaf but I bet you it was a mom! (And a frugal one at that ;) )

 |100g||3½oz||½ cup||Pecans, other nuts or seeds, chopped (optional)|

 - Preheat oven to 180°C (160°C Fan assisted) / 350°F

 - Add eggs one at a time beating thoroughly after each.

 - Stir in mashed banana & (optional) nuts or seeds with a wooden spoon.

-- Sift in flour, baking powder & salt, mix.
+- Sift in flour, baking powder, baking soda & salt, mix.

-- Dissolve Bicarb of Soda in the milk, add to the mixture and mix until combined.
+- Combine milk & vanilla, add to the mixture and mix until combined.